VarSome Clinical accepts VCF files containing only CNVs or a mix of CNVs and other SVs. The VCFs may contain the following types of variants:

 - The files should contain the variants found in a real human sample.
 We expect a maximum of around 4 or 5 million variants in a sample.

-VCFs containing CNVs (deletions and duplications) can be used to launch a CNV subanalysis from VCF.
+VCFs containing CNVs (deletions and duplications) and other SVs (insertions, inversions and breakends) can be used to launch an SV sub-analysis from VCF.

-The VCFs uploaded to annotate CNV variants must have the following requirements:
+The VCFs uploaded to annotate SV variants must have the following requirements:

 - Are compliant with the VCF standard.

-- Include duplications and/or deletions where the type of copy number variant is shown in the ALT field:
+- Include duplications and/or deletions where the type of copy number variant is shown in the ALT field or insertions, inversions and/or breakends:

 ##ALT=<ID=DEL,Description="Deletion">